 Charging is accomplished via a port located at the front of the car.
 Completely replenishing the battery requires roughly 16 hours via a standard 110V outlet, but a new 6.6 kW onboard charger (optional on the S, standard on the SV and SL trims) nearly halves 220V charging time to about hours.
 An available quick charge port allows charging to 80% capacity in 30 minutes at public charging stations.

 An available Nissan-developed iPhone app lets owners check the Leaf's battery level from afar, and also displays how much time is required for a full charge and, for public charging stations, the approximate cost of a fill-up.

-On uplevel Leaf models, a newly added "B-Mode" for the single-speed transmission increases regenerative braking during deceleration to reduce battery consumption.
+On uplevel Leaf models, a "B-Mode" for the single-speed transmission increases regenerative braking during deceleration to reduce battery consumption.

 The Leaf rides on a dedicated EV platform with a multilink front suspension and a torsion beam setup at the rear.
 Handling is predictable, and acceleration is strong from a dead stop thanks to the nearly-instantaneous torque from the electric motor.